-By participating in youth training and community development work, Tara had a chance to conduct participatory field research on the impact of mass tourism, aquaculture and industrial development to small-scale fisherfloks and coastal ecosystem funded by Asian Cultural Forum on Development(ACFOD), as well as learned more expertise in building and organizing the movement on the ground.
+Tara was able to participate in Asian Cultural Forum on Development (ACFOD) funded participatory field research on the impact of mass tourism, aquaculture, and industrial development on small-scale fisherfloks and coastal ecosystems, as well as gain expertise in building and organising the movement on the ground.

-Tara spent several years living in Chiang Mai province where he got Master of Science (Geography, 1994-1997) from Chiang Mai University.
-His Dissertation – “Spatial Mobility and Health Risks among Factory Workers in the Northern Region Industrial Estate, Thailand” – was the result of in-depth observation on electronics female workers and their fight for occupational health and human rights.
-Tara wrote a book “Lamphun under Industrailization’s Shadow : The Story of Social Change and Environment Health Impact after Two Decade of the Northern Region Industrial Estate”, printed in Bangkok by the Committee of Toxics Chemicals (1997) which is today Ecological Alert and Recovery-Thailand (EARTH).
+Tara lived in Chiang Mai province for several years, where he earned a Master of Science in Geography (1994-1997) from Chiang Mai University.
+His dissertation, “Spatial Mobility and Health Risks among Factory Workers in the Northern Region Industrial Estate, Thailand” was the result of extensive research on female electronics workers and their struggle for occupational health and human rights.
+Tara wrote a book titled “Lamphun under Industrailization’s Shadow : The Story of Social Change and Environment Health Impact after Two Decade of the Northern Region Industrial Estate” that was published in Bangkok by the Committee of Toxics Chemicals (1997), which is now known as Ecological Alert and Recovery-Thailand (EARTH).

-Tara worked for Wildlife Fund of Thailand (WFT) under the Royal Patronageof H.M. the Queen.
-With Policy and Advocacy Unit, Tara worked on mobilization of local communities to defend their rights violated by ill-advised large-scale development, in particular hydro power project.
-Tara undertook investigation on “the Environmental Changes of Mae Yom River’s Floodplain” to address the role of wetland to mitigate flooding and prolonged drought, instead of constructing big dam upstream.
-This also included the study on “Conflict Resolution and People Participation on Large Dam Construction Scheme” which was funded by Thailand Research Fund and to be proposed to the Ad-Hoc Committee under a Resolution of the Council of Ministers (1997).
+Tara worked for the Wildlife Fund of Thailand (WFT) under the Royal Patronage of H.M. the Queen between 1997 and 1998.
+Tara worked with the Policy and Advocacy Unit to mobilise local communities to defend their rights as a result of ill-advised large-scale development, specifically the hydropower project.
+Tara conducted research on “the Environmental Changes of the Mae Yom River’s Floodplain” to address the role of wetland in mitigating flooding and prolonged drought rather than building a large dam upstream.
+This also included a study on “Conflict Resolution and People Participation in Large Dam Construction Scheme,” which was funded by Thailand Research Fund and was to be proposed to the Ad-Hoc Committee under a Council of Ministers Resolution (1997).

-Tara Buakamsri is one of Greenpeace Southeast Asia‘s founding members and has been actively working for organization as a campaigner since December 1998.
-In 2011 Tara started a new role as Greenpeace Southeast Asia’s Campaign Director and in August 2014 Tara became “Country Director” for Greenpeace Southeast Asia in Thailand.
+Tara Buakamsri is a founding member of Greenpeace Southeast Asia and has been a campaigner for the organisation since December 1998.
+Tara took on a new role in 2011 as Greenpeace Southeast Asia’s Campaign Director, and in August 2014 as Greenpeace Thailand’s Country Director.